Ignaz von Döllinger: Career

 After studying at the seminary in Bamberg, on 5 April 1822 he was ordained a Roman Catholic priest for the Diocese of Bamberg, and in November, was appointed chaplain at Markscheinfeldt in Middle Franconia.
 In 1823 he became professor of church history and canon law in the lyceum at Aschaffenburg.
-He then took his doctoral degree, and in 1826 became professor of theology at the University of Munich, where he spent the rest of his life.
+He then took his doctoral degree, and in 1826 became professor of theology at the Ludwig-Maximilians-Universität München (LMU Munich), where he spent the rest of his life.
 About this time he brought upon himself the criticism of Heinrich Heine, who was then editor of a Munich paper.
 The unsparing satirist described the professor's face as the "gloomiest" in the whole procession of clerics on Good Friday.

 In 1836, Döllinger made his first visit to England, and met a number of leading English intellectuals, including John Henry Newman and William Gladstone, with whom he maintained lifelong contact.
 For many years, a number of young Englishmen boarded with him in Munich; among them was Lord Acton.
-Acton had been denied entry to the University of Cambridge because he was a Catholic, and subsequently went to Munich where he studied at the University.
+Acton had been denied entry to the University of Cambridge because he was a Catholic, and subsequently went to Munich where he studied at the LMU.
 They became lifelong friends.
 Döllinger inspired in him a deep love of historical research and its function as a critical instrument.